ros2/design/articles/qos_deadline_liveliness_lifespan.md

 These WaitSets contain lists of several types of conditions, such as timers firing or subscriptions receiving data.
 In order to support new Topic Status Events, a new type will be added to the existing WaitSet and the rmw layer will set them when these events occur.

+#### rmw_take_status

+A new function called rmw_take_status will need to be added that can directly query the status for a Topic/Service.
+It will operate in a similar manner to the rmw_take function that is used to retrieve messages for a subscription.
+It will be used by the executors when they receive a notice via the waitset mentioned above that a resource has a new status event available.

+## RMW Vendor Support

+All of these new QoS policies will need to be supported in the rmw implementations.
+As we add new QoS policies it is likely that not all rmw vendors will provide support for every QoS policy that ROS defines.
+This is especially true for non-DDS based implementations that do not already have native support for these features.
+Because of this we need a way for the application to know if the rmw vendor that is being used supports the specified policies at the specified levels.

+In the case where an rmw vendor does not support a requested QoS they can do one of two things.
+They could fail with an exception that notes that an unsupported QoS policy was requested or they can choose to continue operating with a reduced QoS policy.
+In the case where a vendor chooses to continue operating with a reduced policy it must trigger a status event for the resource that can be handled by the new callback outlined above.
+This provides an application a way of being notified that even though their resource is operating, it is doing so with a reduced QoS.

 ## FAQ

 - How does the Deadline policy take into account the additional overhead of ROS (such as deserialization) when determining if a deadline was missed?
   - As a simplification it is not going to attempt to take into account any ROS overhead.
 A deadline will be considered missed if the rmw layer does not receive a message by the deadline and not if the user application on top of ROS does not receive it by the deadline.

-## Open Questions

-- How do Deadlines and Liveliness impact Services and Actions?
-  - Actions and Services are slightly different in that they are composed of multiple Topics.
-It may make sense for a Service to specify a Liveliness policy on its own DataWriter, but it likely doesn't need the same policy on the DataReader.
-  - One option would be to only apply the QoS settings to one or another of the topics.
-So Liveliness may only apply to the DataWriters in Services and Actions and the Deadlines might apply only to the "update" topic data writer for Actions.
-  - Another option would be to modify the interface to allow for different QoS policies for the different underlying Topics, though this adds more complexity.
+A new deadline policy could be added later that takes this into account.
+- What happens if multiple policy violations occur between the invocation of the callback?
+  - This is dependent on the rmw implementation.
+If the rmw layer supports tracking multiple status events then it can return them in subsequent calls to rmw_take_status.
+If it does not support tracking multiple events at once then it may just return one of the events, such as the first or the last to occur in the sequence.
-- How do these new QoS settings impact non-DDS based rmw implementations?
+- How do these QoS policies impact Actions?
-  - While these QoS policies are native to the DDS standard, any non-DDS based rmw layer will not have native support for these policies.
-What does this mean for those implementations?
-Will they be forced to implement these features in their rmw_implementation layer to be officially supported?
+  - The existing Actions interface exposes that Actions are implemented with multiple Topics and it exposes the QoS settings for those topics.
+It is therefore up to the application implementing the action to specify the QoS policies for the different Topics.
+A new interface will need to be added to allow Actions to specify a ResourceStatusHandler, but that will be added in a later design review.
+- Why do Services not enforce deadline policies on connection like Publishers and Subscribers?
+  - This is a simplification being made for initial implementation.
+It could be changed later to enforce it, but that would require additional complexity in the existing DDS based implementations of the rmw to disallow connections based on non-DDS QoS settings.

 ## Appendix A